Should I Insulate My Crawl Space?

 Crawl space insulation is vital to making your home energy efficient while keeping it warm in the winter and cool in the summer.
-Many crawl space repair companies try to talk homeowners out of crawl space insulation.
-Stating the insulation is not needed after crawl space encapsulation.
-This statement is not true because local and national building codes require crawl space insulation.
+Many crawl space repair contractors try to talk homeowners out of properly insulating and air sealing the crawl space.
+We feel this is a mistake because local and national building codes require a crawl space to be insulated.

-Make sure the company you choose to perform work on your crawl space is familiar with local codes when it comes to crawl space encapsulation and crawl space insulation.
+Make sure the company you choose to perform work on your crawl space is familiar with local codes when it comes to crawl space encapsulation and insulation.

 Crawl space encapsulation projects require foam board insulation insulation.
 When installing crawl space insulation during the encapsulation process, foam board insulation is a great way to keep your crawl space comfortable.